 For any business to create a visible market impact and to create a brand value, it needs to not only structure but also organise and store collective knowledge such as trade secrets, market practices that have worked so far.
 This information is essential for employee onboarding so they are familiar with the brand’s ecosystem and morals.
 Employees need to be taught all the available information relevant to that corporate level to avoid practices that do not shell out desired results.
 Uninformed employees or half-informed agents are a curse to a business which will reflect financial loses and will harm a prospective legacy-building operation.

 The only way to stay ahead of the curve, both organisationally and individually, is to engage in a constant process of learning.
-Knowledge management at its core makes a multitude of information readily available to those who require it and whenever they do.
+Knowledge base management at its core makes a multitude of information readily available to those who require it and whenever they do.
 An employee facing an obstructive issue can look up past instances of a similar problem occurring and will know how it was solved to eventually temper said solution to aid in resolving the issue at hand.
 This takes the load off the help desk and supervisors involved to attend to more crucial tasks and facilitates a wholistic growth of the business.
 In any case, without a proper repository of relevant knowledge at one's disposal in today's information age - any serious employee or business is bound to fall behind in the market competition.

 A business stands to gain a lot if the overall burden of work is shared between employees at the various level.
 Employees at the front end would not require waiting for assistance from an already overburdened help-desk.
-A workforce that is well versed in not only collecting and organising information, but also timely resolution of various problems has multifaceted benefits.
+A contact center that is well versed in not only collecting and organising information, but also timely resolution of various problems has multifaceted benefits.
 It not only (a) frees up human and technological resources to deal with, both, ongoing internal and unforeseen crises but also (b) enables the employee who knows the issue facing them better than someone in a second hand position to solve it in a timely manner; thus eventually taking a stride toward skyrocketing rates of productivity.

 Stemming in part from the point stated above, novel ways of connecting information does not happen in a mere mechanical way.
 Thus, several knowledge bases like our CZ Guide, come with a segmentation feature.
 It allows decision makers to dissect and categorise information for better usability.
 This categorization makes intra-organisational communication easier than before, ensuring that all departments remain equally informed thus, facilitating enhanced teamwork.